What is the Logic Stage?

 Logic School students also continue their study of Latin.
 Latin helps in learning the Romantic languages (French, Spanish, etc.), has a strong influence on the English vocabulary (at least 50% of our English words come from Latin), develops the mental ability to sort and analyze, and makes English grammar easier to learn.

-All sixth grade students learn keyboarding and basic computer operation.
-Logic School students also participate in P.E. and have strings or choir and art as elective choices.
+All sixth grade students take a computer applications class.
+Logic School students also participate in P.E. and have strings or choir and art as electives.
 Extracurricular activities include volleyball, soccer, basketball, and baseball.